 (Note: this post was written in August of 2018.)

 So, yesterday morning in church, we asked God to deliver the goods.
 We asked for rain.

 He answered.
 That afternoon, a cold front bequeathed us a steady drizzle worthy of Seattle.

 Today it not only continued, but turned into snow at higher elevations.
 In August.
 Granted, that isn’t actually unusual in Glacier, but this year, it couldn’t have been more welcome.

 Happy, but disbelieving.

-I feel the same way about God healing my knee during a recent hiking trip.
-It wasn’t the Advil.
-I know what my knee feels like on just Advil.
-This wasn’t that.
-There was no pain at all, not even 1/10.
+God healed my knee during a recent hiking trip.
+I know what my knee felt like on just Advil; this wasn’t that.
+No pain at all, not even a one of ten.
 I could walk in total confidence.